Biffy Clyro: 2018–2019: Balance, Not Symmetry

 In April 2018, Biffy Clyro announced that they were concurrently working on two albums, their eighth studio album with the working title Opus 8 (released in 2020 as A Celebration of Endings) as well as a soundtrack album.
 For the soundtrack album, they were working with Welsh director Jamie Adams producing a movie to go along with new, original music.
 The film, called Balance, Not Symmetry debuted at the Edinburgh Film Festival on 23 June 2019.
 The 17-song soundtrack album, also named Balance, Not Symmetry was released digitally on 17 May 2019 with a vinyl pre-order made available for release on 26 July.
 The film stars Laura Harrier, Bria Vinaite, Tasmin Egerton, Freya Mavor, Kate Dickie, Scott Miller, and Lily Newmark.

-2020–present: A Celebration of Endings and The Myth of the Happily Ever After
+2020–2022: A Celebration of Endings and The Myth of the Happily Ever After

 On 20 February 2020, Biffy Clyro released the single "Instant History".
 The track was taken from their eighth studio album A Celebration of Endings.
 The second single "End Of" was released on 5 March alongside the announcement of the album's title and the release date of 15 May, although this date had to be postponed to 14 August, due to the coronavirus pandemic.
 The third single from the album "Tiny Indoor Fireworks" was released on 14 May.
 A Celebration Of Endings entered at No.1 on the UK Albums Chart, making it the band's third consecutive No.1 album.